RTFRekola/modelling-airbnbs-property-listing-dataset-/README.md

 ### Configurable Neural Network Creation

-#### First model - price per night as the label

-Initiated a PyTorch dataset with a tuple of <b><i>features</i></b> - the numerical values of the Airbnb data - and <b><i>label</i></b> - the price per night.
+Initiated a PyTorch dataset with a tuple of <b><i>features</i></b> - the numerical values of the Airbnb data - and <b><i>label</i></b>.
 Created a data shuffling dataloader for the train and test sets.
 Split the training set into train and validation sets.
 Defined a PyTorch model class for the neural network and a function to train the model.
 The model, the data loader and the number of epochs were fed into the training function, which then iterates through every batch in the dataset for the given number of epochs and optimises the model parameters.

 Set up TensorBoard to visualise the behaviour of the tests.